wp-plugins/spam-destroyer/readme.txt

 Stops automated spam while remaining as unobtrusive as possible to regular commenters. <a href="https://geek.hellyer.kiwi/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use, simply install and enjoy a spam free website :)

-<small>This plugin does not currently work very well for user registrations, bbPress or BuddyPress.
-We are looking for someone to assist with ensuring this works well in future, so if you would like to help you then please <a href="https://geek.hellyer.kiwi/contact/">get in touch</a>.</small>
+A beta version of this plugin is now available for testing purposes.
+We would love you to <a href="https://geek.hellyer.kiwi/2015/08/01/anti-spam-captcha/">try it out</a>.

 == Installation ==